 Explore the leadership of Wright State University by learning more about the individuals who have served as President.

-David R. Hopkins was Wright State's sixth president and assumed the office on February 1, 2007.
+David R. Hopkins was WSU's sixth president and assumed the office on February 1, 2007.

 Dr. Goldenberg became president following the death of President Harley E. Flack in 1998.